cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 ### Outcomes
 Testing the concept with seniors and newcomers to Canada, we learned about:
- * Making the purpose and value of the service clear and having a stronger call to action
+ * Making the purpose and value of the service clear and having a strong call to action
  * Being explicit about which government or law enforcement entity is receiving the report
- * Using language that resonnates with victims
+ * Using language that resonnates with victims:
-   * Precise, direct instructions
+   * Precise, direct, instructions
    * "Scams" rather than "cybercrimes"
    * "Reporting" rather than "sharing"